The Inclusion Leader (with responsibility for children with Special Educational Needs) at Potters Green is Mrs Liz Dickson.

 We actively try to ensure that all our extra-curricular activities are adapted for children with Special Needs.

-Typically, a child with Special Educational Needs and/or Disabilities will have an SEN Support Plan which sets out outcomes that are currently being worked on and shows the additional provision that is put in place for that child.
+Typically, a child with Special Educational Needs and/or Disabilities will have a 'My Support Plan' or a ‘My Education Plan’ which sets out outcomes that are currently being worked on and shows the additional provision that is put in place for that child.
 The content is negotiated, as appropriate, with the child and the child’s family.
 Parents/carers are invited to attend 3 meetings a year which are additional to consultation meetings.
 It is of paramount importance that parents/carers attend these additional meetings, as the outcomes previously set will be reviewed, progress will be discussed and any new outcomes set.

 What can you expect from the staff supporting your child?

 -Potters Green staff will have regular training in various SEND areas.

 -Specialist aids and equipment will be provided in accordance with assessed needs.